-Samara Hayley Steele (they/she) is a former foster youth who presently resides on the ancestral lands of the Lummi (Lhaq'temish) and Nooksack (Noxwsʼáʔaq) people.
+Samara Hayley Steele (they/she/ze/he) is a former foster youth who presently resides on the ancestral lands of the Lummi (Lhaq'temish) and Nooksack (Noxwsʼáʔaq) people.
 They are a PhD candidate in Cultural Studies at UC Davis, and hold an MFA in Creative Writing from Portland State University.
 Their present work explores narrative care in times of racial capital, gendered empire, and colonial ecocide.
 They have presented their scholarship critically exploring gender, race, political economy, climate change, games, code, and data at numerous academic gatherings and events including invited presentations at Lewis & Clark College, UC Berkeley, the European University at St. Petersburg, and the annual Whatcom Human Rights Task Force gathering named in honor of Rev. Dr. Martin Luther King Jr.

 Since 2019, they have been on the steering committee for Cascade Cooperatives, and they are involved with a number of projects in Whatcom County to support transitional economies and democratic workplace incubation.
 They are also an economist with the California Economists Collective (CEC), and she is the former Development Director for Land Action, a mutual aid network for squatters and guerilla farmers based in Oakland, CA. From 2013-15, they served as an organizer for Villagecraft, a decentralized education network in the San Francisco Bay Area.

 In 2021, they chaired the “Climate Data Relations” panel at the gathering of the Society for the Social Studies of Science (4S) and in 2022, they were selected to present their work at the intersection of climate modeling, social justice, and media studies at the Scenarios Forum, a gathering co-sponsored by the Intergovernmental Panel on Climate Change (IPCC).